Latest Revision: August 1, 2024

 *I'm a long time inactive member of a BGLO (Alpha Kappa Alpha Sorority, Inc.), but I feel that -inactive or not- I can still respond to these questions:

-Historically Black Greek lettered organization calls are signature sounds that members of an organization make to get the attention of another member or members of their organization who is some distance away.
+historically Black Greek lettered organization calls are signature sounds that members of a particular organization make to demonstrate and celebrate their membership in that organization and all that it means to them.
+That signature calls can be used to get the attention of other member or members of their organization who are some distance away.
 Calls can also be used to greet another member or member of that organization, and calls can also be used to "represent" (promote, "big up") their organization during public events.
-I would also add that out of respect, people who aren't members of a particular organization should not use that organization's call.

 If someone were to ask me why historically Black Greek Letter Organization have calls, I would respond that "Calls are part of Black history and culture" - extending back to field hollers (arwhoolie) and perhaps even extending back to African musical traditions.